MarwanAhmed25/Docspert-task/README.md

 # Docspert

-Can upload file with csv, json and excel sheet
+Can upload file with csv, json and excel sheet type

 ## Basic Commands